sapcc/terraform-provider-ccloud/website/docs/d/arc_agent_v1.html.markdown

 * `filter` - (Optional) The filter, used to filter the desired Arc agent.

-* `timeout` - (Optional) The timeout in seconds to wait until the desired Arc agent is found.
-Default value is 0, which means don't wait.
+* `timeouts` - (Optional) The read timeout duration to wait until the desired Arc agent is found.
+Default value is 0, what means don't wait.

 ## Attributes Reference